minhkhuong2404/badmintonBookingApp/Homework/teamE_hw#2_day9.md

 # Homework#2 day9
 ## Team E
 ### **Notes**
-* Choose user's Facebook ID and email to be unique
+* Choose user's Facebook ID and email to be a unique information to identify user

 Risk | Mitigate
 ---- | --------